Canon G1 X Mark III vs 80D

 - Better jpgs: Has a more modern image processing engine (DIGIC 7 vs DIGIC 6).

 - More framing info: Has an electronic viewfinder that displays shooting data.

 - Faster burst: Shoots at higher frequency (9 vs 7 flaps/sec) to capture the decisive moment.

-- Ready to shoot: Comes with a build-in lens, while the 80D requires a separate lens.
+- Ready to shoot: Comes with a built-in lens, while the 80D requires a separate lens.

 - More compact: Is smaller (115x78mm vs 139x105mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the 80D).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the 80D).

 - More modern: Is somewhat more recent (announced 1 year and 7 months after the 80D).

 Arguments in favor of the Canon EOS 80D: